SouZe-San/DSA_in_C/Readme.md

 ## 7. Tree-

         A tree data structure is a hierarchical structure that is used to represent and organize data in a way that is easy to navigate and search.
-        Here we basically study of Binary tree , which have most 2 node and lest 0
+        Here we basically study of Binary tree, which has the most 2 nodes and the least 0

 - Checking Binary Search Tree
 - Search in BTS